softwareconstruction240/softwareconstruction/chess/2-server-design/server-design.md

 ![sever design architecture](server-class-structure.png)

-This architecture includes a handler method for each server endpoint that calls a corresponding service method.
-Each service message takes a request object and returns a response object.
+This architecture includes a handler method for each server endpoint that call a corresponding service method.
+Each service method takes a request object and returns a response object.
 The service method then interacts with the data access methods to store and retrieve data from the database.
 The application model objects serve as the primary data representations that are passed between the server, services, and data access components.

 You can decompose your handlers, services, and data access components into multiple classes or leave them as a single class as your design requires in order to meet the principles of good software design.